Mindgreppers/lifemaker_web/content/post/approach.md

 ---

 We are in discussions as an international group evolving the blueprint.
+We wish to evolve a new System and Order for enlightened living.
 Here is the latest status of this document

 ## Our approach